jefripunza/jefripunza-ArduinoLibrary/README.md

 ## Support the project

 Apakah kamu menyukai library ini?
-Please support saya dengan menekan subscribe [Youtube Channel] saya(https://github.com/bblanchon/ArduinoJson/stargazers)!
+Please support saya dengan menekan subscribe di [Youtube Channel](https://github.com/bblanchon/ArduinoJson/stargazers) saya...

 What?
 You don't like it but you *love* it?
 We don't take donations anymore, but [we sell a book](https://arduinojson.org/book/?utm_source=github&utm_medium=readme), so you can help and learn at the same time.